 - What to do when the market is unfavorable?

 When the market gives you lemons, stop trading and start swiping.

-As we are all very aware of, there are times when the overall market is in chop, pulling back, or trending down.
+As we are all very aware, there are times when the overall market is in chop, pulling back, or trending down.
 Each trader has different tactics to deal with these times such as going short, hedging, selling spreads, or just going to cash.
-What we are waiting for is the market to get back into an upward trend, and what we are all REALLY waiting for is when to buy in on the next round of explosive stocks.
+What we are waiting for is for the market to get back into an upward trend, and what we are all REALLY waiting for is when to buy in on the next round of explosive stocks.

 So during the times the market isn’t conducive for long trend moves, what can we do to be productive and prepare ourselves for when things do get better?
 Now that the big correction at the end of 2018 has passed, we have many great examples of what it is we are looking for from individual tickers when the market isn’t doing well.